nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign-v8.md

 * The activation latency is 3 hours minimum
 * Only union schema attributes available for activation (no support for array/maps/experience events)
 * Recommendation on no more than 20 attributes per segment
-* One file per segment of all profiles with “realized” segment membership OR if segment membership is added as an attribute in the file both “realized” and “exited” profiles
+* One file per segment of all profiles with "realized" segment membership OR if segment membership is added as an attribute in the file both "realized" and "exited" profiles
 * Incremental and full segment exports are supported
 * File encryption is not supported
 * See profile and data ingestion guardrails for AEP - [Link](https://experienceleague.adobe.com/docs/experience-platform/profile/guardrails.html)